JEPPSQUARE / Simon Jepps

 Yet what I have done with the Jeppssax is quite poetic, if I may say so myself.
 This is because firstly as mentioned, the Melodica & Harmonica are actually two and one of the same womb and so in truth belong together ~ not least because otherwise you cannot really bend notes on a Melodica.
 Yet secondly, the Melodica has never truly been given a natural mouthpiece ~ I say this because in truth the Melodica is best played without a mouthpiece, directly into the instrument to achieve maximum close interaction with the reeds.

-JEPPSSAX / Simon JeppsYet doing this seems kind of ugly ~ or at least it did until I strapped a Seydel Big Six Harmonica to the blowing end of the instrument!
+Yet doing this seems kind of ugly and I sought a more profound or professional design.
+Thus, after a few experiments with marrying a Harmonica to the Melodica, I finally strapped a Seydel Big Six Harmonica to the upper corner at the blowing end of the instrument!
 Now what you have with the Jeppssax is both an instrument with hugely increased capabilities and a profound new marriage of a perfect dual-mouthpiece.

-I have tried different Harmonicas for this purpose, but in reality the Seydel Big Six is really the only one suited to the task and this is because it is quite lightweight, powerful for its size and features a lipped coverplate vital to prevent the rubber wristband from slipping off.
+JEPPSSAX / Simon JeppsI have tried different Harmonicas for this purpose, but in reality the Seydel Big Six is really the only one suited to the task and this is because it is quite lightweight, powerful for its size and features a lipped coverplate vital to prevent the rubber wristband from slipping off.

 The neckstrap you can see gently flopped over the stand-arm is actually itself a Seydel Big Six neckstrap, simply attached to the rear handle of the Melodica.
 This is a great little neckstrap since it features a buckle-clip for easy detachment of the instrument.